Skip to main content

 Given uncertainty about AI consciousness:

-Conservative approach: Treat advanced AI systems as potentially conscious, extend moral consideration.
+Conservative approach: treat advanced AI systems as potentially conscious, extend moral consideration.
+Risk: might constrain beneficial AI development, might give AI systems leverage (“you can’t shut me down, I’m conscious!”).

-Liberal approach: Treat AI as non-conscious tools until we have positive evidence of consciousness.
+Liberal approach: treat AI as non-conscious tools until we have positive evidence of consciousness.
+Risk: might create and harm conscious beings, might fail to recognize novel forms of consciousness.
+By the time we’re certain, might be too late.

 The Question of Moral Standing

-On Moral Responsibility suggests: Focus on welfare capacity rather than traditional personhood criteria.
+The essay suggests: focus on welfare capacity rather than traditional personhood criteria.

 Sentientism: Experience Grounds Moral Status